Skip to main content

 - name: SPIFFE_ENDPOINT_SOCKET

-Here is a full example using a Kubernetes Deployment:
+Here is a complete manual example using a Kubernetes Deployment:

 apiVersion: apps/v1